MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug background process.md

 > [!NOTE]
-> • If you don't have a development certificate for localhost installed in Windows or macOS, the tab prompts you to install it.</br>
+> If you haven't installed a development certificate for localhost for tab in Windows or macOS, the tab prompts you to install it.</br>
-> • Start Ngrok to create a HTTP tunnel for bot and messaging extension.

 The following table lists the ports available for components: